Kilmer Undergraduate Research Program

 2.5 GPA or above (3.0 for Summer Research Fellowship).
 This threshold must be met at the time of the award and maintained for the duration of the apprenticeship.
 In rare cases in which a student's GPA is slightly below a 2.5, but high in their particular field of interest, the student’s academic advisor will be asked to write a letter of support for the project.

 Register for and complete a research or independent study course (or APLE 499 Kilmer Undergraduate Research Apprenticeship) with a faculty mentor for the project during the academic year (as appropriate).
 This course may earn from 1-3 academic credits.
 Summer Kilmer projects are exempt from this requirement (but may earn credit if desired).

 For two-semester Kilmer awardees, register for and complete APLE 450 Advanced Honors Colloquium (1 cr.) to discuss and share your work.
 Multiple sections of APLE 450 will be offered every term.
 Class meets for one hour per week for fifteen weeks.
 (Summer Researchers and single-semester Kilmer awardees are exempted from this requirement).

 Present the results of findings or the culmination of creative/scholarly projects in an academic forum or venue appropriate to the discipline.
-All Kilmer recipients are expected to present at the campus’s annual Learning & Research Fair (in April).
+All Kilmer recipients are expected to present at the campus’s annual Learning & Research Fair (in Spring).
 Students are encouraged to submit their work to a discipline-specific conference or meeting/scholarly journal.